albanie/collaborative-experts/misc/README-template.md

 ### Acknowledgements

-This work was inspired by the *Mixture-of-Embedding-Experts* method proposed by Antoine Miech, Ivan Laptev and Josef Sivic ([paper](https://arxiv.org/abs/1804.02516), [code](https://github.com/antoine77340/Mixture-of-Embedding-Experts)).
+This work was inspired by a number of prior works for learning joint embeddings of text and video, but in particular the *Mixture-of-Embedding-Experts* method proposed by Antoine Miech, Ivan Laptev and Josef Sivic ([paper](https://arxiv.org/abs/1804.02516), [code](https://github.com/antoine77340/Mixture-of-Embedding-Experts)).
 We would also like to thank Zak Stone and Susie Lim for their considerable help with using Cloud TPUs.